Arthur Wellesley, 1st Duke of Wellington: Second Anglo-Maratha War: 1802–1803

-Assaye, Argaum and Gawilghur

-Splitting his army into two forces, to pursue and locate the main Marathas army, (the second force, commanded by Colonel Stevenson was far smaller) Wellesley was preparing to rejoin his forces on 24 September.
+Splitting his army into two forces to pursue and locate the main Marathas army (the second force, commanded by Colonel Stevenson was far smaller), Wellesley was preparing to rejoin his forces on 24 September.
 His intelligence, however, reported the location of the Marathas' main army, between two rivers near Assaye.
 If he waited for the arrival of his second force, the Marathas would be able to mount a retreat, so Wellesley decided to launch an attack immediately.

-On 23 September, Wellesley led his forces over a ford in the river Kaitna and the Battle of Assaye commenced.
+On 23 September Wellesley led his forces over a ford in the river Kaitna and the Battle of Assaye commenced.
 After crossing the ford the infantry was reorganised into several lines and advanced against the Maratha infantry.
 Wellesley ordered his cavalry to exploit the flank of the Maratha army just near the village.
 During the battle Wellesley himself came under fire; two of his horses were shot from under him and he had to mount a third.
 At a crucial moment, Wellesley regrouped his forces and ordered Colonel Maxwell (later killed in the attack) to attack the eastern end of the Maratha position while Wellesley himself directed a renewed infantry attack against the centre.

 An officer in the attack wrote of the importance of Wellesley's personal leadership: "The General was in the thick of the action the whole time ...
-I never saw a man so cool and collected as he was ... though I can assure you, 'til our troops got the order to advance the fate of the day seemed doubtful ..."
+I never saw a man so cool and collected as he was ... though I can assure you, till our troops got the order to advance the fate of the day seemed doubtful ..."
 With some 6,000 Marathas killed or wounded, the enemy was routed, though Wellesley's force was in no condition to pursue.
 British casualties were heavy: the British losses amounted to 428 killed, 1,138 wounded and 18 missing (the British casualty figures were taken from Wellesley's own despatch).
 Wellesley was troubled by the loss of men and remarked that he hoped "I should not like to see again such loss as I sustained on 23 September, even if attended by such gain".
-Years later, however, he remarked that Assaye, and not Waterloo, was the best battle he ever fought.
+Years later, however, he remarked that Assaye and not Waterloo was the best battle he ever fought.